teke85/portfolio_project-setup/README.md

 ### Setup

 - Create a repo name **"Portfolio"** in your github account and add README.MD file
-- Create a new branch according to the GitHub flow rules.
+- Create a new branch **"Mobile-Version_Contact-Form"** according to the GitHub flow rules.
   - Remember to switch to the new branch :exclamation:
 - git clone your repo into your local repository
 - Add a .gitignore file.